WXM99/SE100_2018FALL/README.md

-# Assignments And Guideline For the Courese.
+# Assignments And Outline For the Courese.

 ## Week 2.
 Introduction